Skip to main content

 Details: A thousand apple trees and 15 varieties of apples, as well as wild blueberries, raspberries, blackberries, plums, grapes and farm-grown vegetables.
 You’ll also find a great variety of plants (indoor and outdoor) at their greenhouse in Tracadie (451 Poirier Street).

-Irishview Estate
+Irishview Orchard

 2480 Route 115, Irishtown